 Uncomplicated software updates are also indispensable for a high level of safety.
 As the example of the Heartbleed bug shows, errors can occur even in very well-established packages and appear only after a very long time.
 If this is the case, the ability to react immediately is paramount.
 It is best to offer the user a simple, reliable in-system update.
 Not only does this enable the user to install urgently needed safety updates, but as a "secondary effect", it also allows the simultaneous installation of functional extensions and improvements.

-Bihl+Wiedemann offers this possibility for all ASi-5 masters and slaves directly via the Bihl+Wiedemann Software Suite.
+Bihl+Wiedemann offers this possibility for all ASi-5 masters and nodes directly via the Bihl+Wiedemann Software Suite.
 The software of the devices on the ASi bus is compared with the software released for the corresponding serial numbers on the update server.
 If there is a newer version, the system can be updated directly – of course, only with the explicit consent of the user.
 In order not to interrupt the safety chain in this process, several safety features are integrated into the update process:

 Each TCP/IP-capable device receives an individual certificate for SSL communication during production